asciifaceman/mailago/README.md

 ##### Deploy
 - Requires docker-compose & docker
+- Make sure to add your mailgun & sendgrid information to docker-compose.yaml
 - `make deploy`
-- http://localhost:8080 or see API below for `curl`
+- `curl http://localhost:8080/health` to check if it is running properly and to check env vars

+MANUALLY:
+- Requires docker-compose & docker
+- Make sure to add your mailgun & sendgrid information to docker-compose.yaml
+- `docker-compose -f docker-compose.yaml up --build`
+- `curl http://localhost:8080/health` to check if it is running properly and to check env vars

-##### API (todo)
+##### API

-You can utilize `/etc/hosts` to fake an outage:
+- You can utilize `/etc/hosts` to fake an outage:
-- Mailgun
     - `127.0.0.1    api.mailgun.net`
+    - `127.0.0.1    api.sendgrid.com`
 - POST
     - `/send`
         - Sends an email using Mailgun, however if an error is met, will attempt Sendgrid.
         - REQUIRED: `From, To, Subject, Body`
-        - EX: `curl -d '{"From": "tester@mailago.io", "To": "tester@gmail.com"a test email."}' -H "Content-Type: application/json"  -X POST localhost:3031/send`
-    - `/send/mailgun` Deprecated
-        - Utilizes the mailgun API to send an email.
-Will not retry.
-        - REQUIRED: `From, To, Subject, Body`
-        - EX: `curl -d '{"From": "tester@mailago.io", "To": "tester@gmail.com"a test email."}' -H "Content-Type: application/json"  -X POST localhost:3031/send/mailgun`
-    - `/send/sendgrid` Deprecated
+        - Ex:
-        - Utilizes the sendgrid API to send an email.
-Will not retry.
-        - REQUIRED: `From, To, Subject, Body`
+        ```
-        - EX: `curl -d '{"From": "tester@mailago.io", "To": "tester@gmail.com"a test email."}' -H "Content-Type: application/json"  -X POST localhost:3031/send/sendgrid`
+        curl -d '{"From": "tester@mailago.io", "To": "you@gmail.com", "Subject": "Test email", "Body": "This is just a test email."}' -H "Content-Type: application/json"  -X POST localhost:8080/send
+        ```
 - GET
-    - `/` & `/#/dashboard`
-        - Frontend UI (if applicable)
     - `/health`
-        - Returns the status of mailer APIs used by Mailago
+        - Returns status of Mailago and checks if ENV VARs are set.